Social Media Decisions to Make Before You Begin

-The first thing your office or department should consider before starting an account on a social media channel like Facebook, Twitter, Instagram or Snapchat, is whether you should do so.
-While social media is a fantastic way to share your news and photos and keep in touch with students, alumni and the Pomona community, you must be able to devote some time to maintaining your accounts.
+The first thing to consider before starting your department’s social media account is whether you should do so.
+While social media is a great way to share your news and photos, you must be able to devote time to maintain your accounts current and engaging.

 So before you start, ask yourself these questions:

-- Who...is your audience?
-Your audience may be students, alumni, faculty, staff, the community, fellow researchers and professors in your field, or all of the above.
+- Who...is your main audience?
+Your audience may be students, alumni, faculty, staff, the community, fellow researchers and professors in your field.
 Knowing who you wish to reach will guide the content you post.

 - What...will you post on the account?
-You can promote events, discuss current student and faculty research and projects, post relevant articles, post photos, share alumni news and keep your audience updated on the daily goings-on in your department, which alumni really enjoy.
+You can promote events, discuss student and faculty research and projects, post relevant articles, post photos, share alumni news and keep your audience updated on news in your department.

 - When...will you find the time to learn about social media and post regularly?
 This is crucial.
 Understanding social media will help make the most of this effort.
 You will need time to get up to speed with social media--whether through self-learning, help from the Communications Office, or advice from social media-savvy students or colleagues--and time to set up the accounts properly, and a small amount of time each day to post.

 - Where...will you have accounts?
 Deciding upon the social media platform you wish to use will depend on who you are trying to reach and the type of content you wish to post.
 It's best to perfect one platform first, rather than split your attention among too many platforms.